Gear and Health

 One of my first lessons was to find out how long a mile is.
 I'm used to calculating in kilometres.
 A mile seems to go on forever.

-Despite the climb, the fist stretch of the walk is civilized: paved walks, a "Reflection Pond" at the base of the falls, a fine lodge at the top of the falls (in the high season, about $130 for a double room, $150 for a cabin), a restaurant, the Len Foote Hike Inn half a mile off the trail ($107 per room, $150 for two people) — and a 604-step stairway.
+Despite the climb, the fist stretch of the walk is civilized: paved walks, a "Reflection Pond" at the base of the falls, a fine lodge at the top of the falls (in the high season, about $130 for a double room, $150 for a cabin), a restaurant, the Len Foote Hike Inn half a mile off the trail ($132 for one room, one person ) — and a 604-step stairway.

 While you're at the top of the falls, try to imagine a lake there.
 A lake was created at this spot in the early '40s, but was drained in the late '70s.